Actindo-AG/Documentation/DataHub/UserInterface/04_DataTypeList.md

   Enable this toggle to enable the HTML editor for the textfield.
 A WYSIWIG-editor is displayed to edit the textfield.
 Disable the toggle to disable the HTML editor for the textfield.
 By default, this toggle is disabled.

 - ![Toggle](../../Assets/Icons/Toggle.png "[Toggle]") *Read only*
-  Enable this toggle to set the textfield read-only.
-Disable the toggle to set the textfield editable.
+  Enable this toggle to set the textfield to read-only.
+Disable the toggle to set the textfield to editable.
 By default, this toggle is disabled.

 ## Checkbox

 ![Checkbox](../../Assets/Screenshots/DataHub/DataTypes/Checkbox.png "[Checkbox]")

-The data type *Checkbox* is used to indicate a statement that is either true or false, e. g. if a product is a digital or real product.
+The *Checkbox* data type is used to indicate a statement that is either true or false, for example if a product is a digital or a real product.
 The checkbox is displayed by a toggle.
-In the *PIM Basic Set*, the following attributes have the data type *Checkbox*:
+In the *PIM Basic Set*, the following attributes have the *Checkbox* data type:
 - Sale item
 - 18+
 - Digital item

-> [Info] Note that the date type *Checkbox* also has the third value **not set**.
+> [Info] Note that the *Checkbox* date type also has the third value **not set**.
 When creating or importing a product, the value **not set** is set for the corresponding attribute.
-After saving, the value switches automatically to **false** if it was not manually changed to **true**.
+After saving, the value switches automatically to **false** if it has not been manually changed to **true**.
 This may cause problems when connecting to other systems, for example shops or marketplaces, with different default settings for checkboxes.

 The *DataHub* plugin owns this data type.